Skip to main content

 In October, Louise Krompart begins giving "book talks" to the county over CKOX radio in Woodstock.
 By end of 1949, the OCLC's collections total 2,511 books.

-At this time, the OCLC manages about 8,000 books and serves all the county's public libraries (eighteen, plus four deposit stations).
+By this time, the OCLC manages about 8,000 books and serves all eighteen of the county's public libraries (plus four deposit stations).
 To help its growing operations, the OCLC relocates to a larger space in the county courthouse's basement: two rooms, one with an outlet for loading the bookmobile.

-The work of longtime provincial library director Angus Mowat, these amendments signal Mowat's retirement at the end of the year.
+The work of longtime provincial library director Angus Mowat, the Public Libraries Amendment Act 1959 signals Mowat's retirement.

 The OCLC opens a new deposit station in Sweaburg.
 The annual "Book Review Contest" for Grades 7/8 students attracts 150 entries, its highest number yet.